milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 On-premises Connector, which forwards Identity-Aware Proxy traffic from Google Cloud Platform to applications and VMs deployed in non-Google Cloud Platform environments.
 BCE app connector, which provides secure access to private applications in non-Google cloud environments using a remote agent installed on a customer-owned virtual machine.
-BCE client connector, which provides end users secure access to private non-web applications using a remote endpoint agent installed on customer endpoint devices.
 Endpoint Verification, which allows administrators to build an inventory of devices and set the security posture of the devices.
 Threat and Data Protection Services, which are a set of security services that work by aggregating threat intelligence and are designed to protect enterprise users from malware transfers, phishing, malicious site visits, and sensitive data leakage.
 BeyondCorp Enterprise Integration with Chrome Browser Cloud Management, which enables malware, phishing, and data leakage protection for managed Chrome browsers.